Nelson-Gon/nelson-gon.github.io/content/post/2020-05-07-how-to-add-a-custom-kaggle-favicon-to-hugo-s-blackburn-theme.md

 **Finally**

-To see our changes, we can serve our site locally(I do, might need to do remote instead).
-As of today, I am still deploying locally until I figure out how to solve an issue with integrating disqus.
+To see our changes, we can serve our site.

 To serve our site, we call `serve_site` from `blogdown`: